 Company: Gwynt y Ddraig Cider and Perry Company

 Place of Origin: Pontypridd, Wales, UK

-Apples: cider apples grown by traditional methods in ageing orchards
+Apples: cider apples grown by traditional methods in aging orchards

 Sweetness as per label: medium dry

 Package type: 500ml clear glass bottle with crown cap